 2. Focus of Video

 Do you want to promote a product, a service, your customer support, your entire company, or something else.
 (You can’t promote them all at once.)
 You need to be able to provide sufficient detail about exactly what it is you are promoting.
 What problems do you solve for your customer?
 Is your solution unique?
 How do you differentiate yourself in the marketplace – price, technology, service, selection, experience, etc?
+How do you want the viewer to feel at the end of watching your video?

 You’re not looking at business outcomes here – you are determining the specifics of the subject matter in the video.
 No one but you knows the answers to these questions.
 Making your video production team guess at (or worse, make up) your key areas of focus is never a good idea.